balancer/code-review/rate-providers/KernelProtocolRateProviders.md

 ### M-01: Missing rate exposure of LSTs used to mint LRTs.
 > ksETH: Restake any ETH-denominated LST accepted by Karak (eg Lido’s stETH, Rocket Pool’s rETH etc) via Kernel Protocol to receive our ksETH LRT that can be deployed in further yield-bearing activities. [source](https://medium.com/@vectorreserve/introducing-kernel-protocol-the-first-suite-of-karak-native-lrts-unlocking-liquidity-yields-for-993f4995249d).

 For the example of ksETH, the rateProvider exposes the rate based on wsteth's rate.
-Since the documentation for Kernel states that multiple LSTs can be used to mint ksETH, the rate reported by the ksETHRateProvider does not take into account the distribution of LSTs backing ksETH.
+Since the documentation for Kernel states that multiple LSTs can be used to mint ksETH (apxETH, cbETH, rETH, swETH, wstETH), the rate reported by the ksETHRateProvider does not take into account the distribution of LSTs backing ksETH.
 The same logic applies to krETH.

 ### M-02: Missing rate exposure of LSTs used to mint LRTs.
 Kernel protocol uses Karak to mint LRTs to the user.
 Karak is a restaking protocol with the intention to generate yield for depositors.
 However this yield source is not accounted for in the rate providers.
 This means there is a deviation in rate reported by the rate provider and true rate generated.
 This will generate arbitrage opportunities between the pool and the protocol around the mint/redeem price.